aziddy/Hardware_Drone_Build/README.md

 # Hardware_Drone_Build
-Old drone build that I'm now deciding to post on github
+Old drone build from 2015 that I'm now deciding to post on github